datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 # 3. Data Collection with Arduino

 So far, we use our laptop to generate random data and send them to the cloud.
-As it is not large and power intensive, we need a smaller computer to run the same code on the wheelchair.
+As it is too big and power intensive to fit on the wheelchair, we need a smaller computer to run the same code on the wheelchair.
 To this end, in workshop 2 we will setup a Raspberry Pi (i.e. a small computer) to run this code directly on the wheelchair.

 For now, we will use your laptop to do this job and implement an example of actual data collection.
+In this section we will log short and long press events of a push button.
+It highlights that a sensor-based data point can be as simple as a button event and tell us about how a user make use of it.

 ## 3.1 Install Arduino IDE